fathzilla/data-analysis-projects/Covid-19 Trends in Indonesia/Covid-19 Analysis Report.md

 *    The top 10 regions with the highest recorded cases in Indonesia are Jakarta, West Java, Central Java, East Java, Banten, Yogyakarta, East Kalimantan, Bali, North Sumatra, and Riau.

 ## Recommendations
+There are some top recommendations based on my analysis:
 *    Expand hospital and ICU capacity in high-risk regions like Jakarta, West Java, and Central Java.
 *    Ensure adequate medical supplies, considering the peak of 2,071 daily deaths on July 27, 2021.
 *    Strengthen testing and contact tracing to prevent surges like those on July 16, 2021 (53,992 cases) and February 16, 2022 (64,718 cases).